-- a. all permanent/probationary faculty, credit and noncredit; This sounds like you can "bank" the units as a verb v. using banked units.
-Suggest adding "units" after "banked". - b. all faculty employed in FTES generating instruction; - c. all instructors employed in fee-based (non-FTES, not-for-credit/community education services, and not-for-credit contract education) instruction whose period of employment is twelve (12) or more days in a fiscal year, effective upon the earlier of 1) the twelfth day; or 2) the start of an assignment that will bring the instructors to twelve (12) or more days (such instructors will be hired as short-term employees under Education Code section 88003 and are not "academic employees" nor faculty for purposes of the Education Code and related laws and regulations); - d. all temporary credit and noncredit faculty; and - e. all faculty librarians and counselors.
+- a. all permanent/probationary faculty, credit and noncredit; - b. all faculty employed in FTES generating instruction; - c. all instructors employed in fee-based (non-FTES, not-for-credit/community education services, and not-for-credit contract education) instruction whose period of employment is twelve (12) or more days in a fiscal year, effective upon the earlier of 1) the twelfth day; or 2) the start of an assignment that will bring the instructors to twelve (12) or more days (such instructors will be hired as short-term employees under Education Code section 88003 and are not "academic employees" nor faculty for purposes of the Education Code and related laws and regulations); - d. all temporary credit and noncredit faculty; and - e. all faculty librarians and counselors.